Fairport Convention: 1979–1985: The Cropredy era

 The remaining members pursued their own lives and careers outside of the band.
 Nicol, Pegg, and Mattacks had recorded and toured with Richard and Linda Thompson at times in the 1970s, and did so again during this period, culminating in their appearance on the Shoot Out the Lights album and tour in 1982.
 Bruce Rowlands gave up the music business and moved to Denmark and as a result Dave Mattacks returned as drummer for Fairport's occasional gigs.
 Dave Pegg was the first of several Fairporters to join Jethro Tull which gave him well-paying steady employment.
-Simon Nicol had teamed up with Dave Swarbrick in a highly regarded acoustic duo, but this partnership was made difficult by Swarbrick's sudden decision to move to Scotland, where, from 1984 he began to focus on his new project Whippersnapper.
+Simon Nicol had teamed up with Dave Swarbrick in a highly regarded acoustic duo, but this partnership was made difficult by Swarbrick's sudden decision to move to Scotland, where, from 1984, he began to focus on his new project Whippersnapper.

 In 1985, Pegg, Nicol and Mattacks found that they all had some free time and an available studio belonging to Pegg.
 They decided that they needed some new material to add to the catalogue that had been suspended in 1978.
 As Swarbrick was unavailable, the selection of traditional tunes was more difficult than for past albums and there was a need for a replacement fiddle player and some vocals.
 Pegg and Nicol took over arranging duties on an instrumental medley and the band turned to sometime Albion Band members: jazz and folk violinist Ric Sanders and singer-songwriter Cathy Lesurf.
 They also had the help of ex-member Richard Thompson.
 Thompson and Lesurf contributed songs and took part in the recordings.
-Also important to the album was Ralph McTell who contributed one song and co-wrote one track each with Nicol and Mattacks; the former of these, "The Hiring Fair", would become a stage fixture of the future Fairport.
+Also important to the album was Ralph McTell who contributed one song and co-wrote one track each with Nicol and Mattacks; the latter of these, "The Hiring Fair", would become a stage fixture of Fairport.

 The resulting album Gladys' Leap (1985) was generally well received in the music and national press, but caused some tension with Swarbrick who refused to play any of the new material at the 1985 Cropredy Festival.
 Nevertheless, the decision to reform the band, without Swarbrick, was taken by the other three remaining members.
 Ric Sanders was invited to join, along with guitarist, composer, arranger and multi-instrumentalist Maartin Allcock.
 Nicol, with his developing baritone voice, took over the main share of the vocal duties.
 This line-up was to last eleven years, the longest period of membership stability in the band's history so far.